-The Atomic Energy Act gives authority to the Nuclear Regulatory Commission to issue licenses for commercial power reactors to operate for up to 40 years.
+The Atomic Energy Act authorizes the Nuclear Regulatory Commission to issue licenses for commercial power reactors to operate for up to 40 years.
 These licenses can be renewed for an additional 20 years at a time.
-This is known as the period of extended operation.
+The period after the initial licensing term is known as the period of extended operation.
 Economic and antitrust considerations, not limitations of nuclear technology, determined the original 40-year term for reactor licenses.
 However, because of this selected time period, some systems, structures, and components may have been engineered on the basis of an expected 40-year service life.

 The decision to seek license renewal rests entirely with nuclear power plant owners.
 This choice is typically based on the plant's economic situation and whether it can meet NRC requirements.
 Each power reactor is licensed based on a specific set of requirements, depending primarily on its design.
 This set of requirements is called the plant's "licensing basis."
 The license renewal review process provides continued assurance that the current licensing basis will maintain an acceptable level of safety for the period of extended operation.

 In 1982, the NRC established a comprehensive program for nuclear plant aging research.
-These research results concluded that most nuclear plant aging issues are manageable and do not pose technical issues that would prevent them for operating additional years beyond their original license period of 40 years.
+These research results concluded that most nuclear plant aging issues are manageable and do not pose technical issues that would prevent them for operating additional years beyond their original 40-year license period.

 In 1991, the NRC published safety requirements for license renewal as 10 CFR Part 54.
 The NRC applied the new rule on several pilot plants to acquire experience and to establish implementation guidance.
-The rule limited its scope to age-related degradation unique to license renewal.
+The rule's scope included all age-related degradation unique to license renewal.
 However, during the pilot program, the NRC found that many aging effects are dealt with adequately during the initial 40-year license period.
-In addition, the NRC found that the rule did not give enough credit for existing programs to manage plant-aging issues, particularly those under NRC's maintenance rule.
+The rule did not give enough credit for existing programs to manage plant-aging issues, particularly those under NRC's maintenance rule.

-As a result, in 1995, the NRC amended the license renewal rule.
-The amended Part 54 established a regulatory process that is more efficient, stable and predictable than the previous license renewal rule.
-In particular, Part 54 was clarified to focus on managing the adverse effects of aging.
-The rule changes were intended to ensure that important systems, structures and components would continue to perform their intended function during the 20-year period of extended operation.
+The NRC used this information to amend the license renewal rule in 1995.
+The amended Part 54 process is more efficient, stable and predictable than the previous license renewal rule.
+In particular, the amended Part 54 focuses on managing the adverse effects of aging.
+The changes meant to ensure that important systems, structures and components would continue to perform their intended function during the 20-year period of extended operation.